testingisdocumenting/znai/znai-docs/znai/introduction/getting-started.md

 Znai has enterprise mode that lets you run Documentation hub inside your organization.
 It is completely free and open sourced.

-Please create a GitHub issue if you want to try it out.
-I don't document it yet as I only have a couple of scenarios I tried it on, and I need more input.
+Please create a [GitHub Issue](https://github.com/testingisdocumenting/znai/issues) if you want to try it out.
+I don't document it yet as I only have a couple of scenarios
+I tried it on, and I need more input.